 - Add foods, herbs, and spices that help to rebuild tissues and support your immune system.
 Not only do you want to be sure that you are working to rebuild the muscle tissue that experiences tiny trauma when you exercise, but you want to be sure that you are building your health reserves, immune system, or ojas in general.
 Having strong ojas, or vitality, means that you can bounce back from stressful situations in a more seamless way.
 Some foods that have a good reputation for aiding this process are dates, almond milk, sesame, and ghee.
 Herbs that have outstanding rapport are shatavari, ashwagandha, amalaki, and the Ayurvedic jam, Chyavanprash.

 - Remember, you need to rehydrate.
 It may seem like a no-brainer, but you don’t want to overlook the fact that your body may have lost a great deal of water through sweat and respiration.
-Water is of course the obvious answer, but also consider coconut water.
+Water is of course the obvious answer, but also consider making a smoothie with coconut water.
 It’s loaded with electrolytes.
 Note that guzzling liquids, including your smoothie, isn’t recommended, but rather taking small sips.
 This allows for better absorption of your liquids and supports your agni.

 To jump-start your new post-workout smoothie making routine, try the recipe below.
 Make as is, or include ingredients from the ideas listed above.
 Happy blending!